 The St. John’s Status of Women Council/Women’s Centre is a feminist organization that since 1972 is continually working to achieve equality and justice through political activism, community collaboration and the creation of a safe and inclusive space for all women and non-binary people in the St. John’s area.

 The work of the St. John’s Status of Women Council/Women’s Centre is guided by our beliefs and commitment to:

 - Feminism – We are committed to providing accessible services to all women and non-binary people irrespective of race, ancestry, age, sexual orientation and inclusive of those who are Indigenous, two-spirit, people of colour, trans, sex workers, and living with disabilities.

 - Community – We are committed to community building and community collaboration.
 We hold ourselves accountable to the broad community and to those who we serve.

-- Harm Reduction – Our work is focused on keeping women safe, minimizing risk and working alongside them in achieving their identified goals.
+- Harm Reduction – Our work is focused on keeping women and non-binary people safe, minimizing risk and working alongside them in achieving their identified goals.

 - Trauma Informed Holistic Support and Programs – We strive to provide services that are welcoming, respectful, compassionate, supportive and appropriate to the needs of women and non-binary people affected by trauma.

 - Knowledge and Understanding – We are invested in building and applying our best knowledge in the service of positive change.
-We consider the women we serve to be the experts on their own lives and we seek understanding.
+We consider the people we serve to be the experts on their own lives and we seek understanding.

 - Nonpartisan – We are not influenced by or affiliated with a specific political party.